james3roberts/odin-recipes/README.md

 Just finished iteration 1
 Built a boiler plate from memory and added a h1 tag.
 Going to commit all of this and then start the next one.

+Just finished iteration 2
+created a new directory
+created a new file in that directory linked the new file to the oringinal file. learned how to move up directorys from the command line **cd .. ** must remember also learned that I can add changed files from above the current directory with ** ../ ** must remember